Bira/octopus-carnival/_drafts/hells-rebels-05-part-03.md

 heart is.
 The artifact can also sometimes emit "flares" that can anchor people at a distance.

-His soul was hurled to the Abyss, where he reformed as a babau demon and proceeded to become a faithful worshiper of the demon lord of murder.
+The Slasher's soul was hurled to the Abyss, where he reformed as a babau demon and proceeded to become a faithful worshiper of the demon lord of murder.
 When Barzilai died he got curious and came back to Kintargo with a posse of cambion followers.
 The Slasher occupied his old secret lair in an abandoned wing of the Alabaster Academy, which had never been discovered, and set out on another